The emergence of French statistics. How mathematics entered the world of statistics in France during the 1920s: Emile Borel's apprenticeship in randomness

-As can be seen, Borel did not avoid controverses.
-On the contrary, the {\it Revue du Mois} had been the battle field between Borel and several scholars of the time.
-One of the most important controverses was the recurrent discussion with biologist Le Dantec.
-As a brilliant mind, Le Dantec was a definite opponent to a scientific conception of probability and above all he objected to letting such a conception invade the domain of the sciences of the living.
-In 1910, Le Dantec wrote in a paper called {\it Mathematicians and probability} \cite{LeDantec1910}\begin{quote} I will teach everything necessary for actuaries, for the kinetic theory of gases, and so on, without having ever pronounced the dangerous word of probability or chance; I would rather call this part of mathematics : the computation of means, in the case of phenomena which are never submitted to any law\footnote{J'enseignerai ainsi tout ce qui est n\'ecessaire pour les actuaires, pour la th\'eorie cin\'etique des gaz, etc., sans avoir jamais prononc\'e le mot dangereux de probabilit\'e ou de chance; j'appellerais volontiers cette partie des math\'ematiques : le calcul des moyennes, dans le cas des ph\'enom\`enes qui ne sont jamais soumis \`a aucune loi} \end{quote}
+\begin{quote} This proves once again how different British minds are from continental ones; we must neither be hypnotized by these differences nor look with obstinacy for what is to us incomprehensible; it is better to admit these differences as a {\it matter of fact\footnote{In English, in the original!}} and nevertheless try to adapt the original ideas of the British to our particular mentality.
+By doing so, we are almost certain to betray them, but at the same time we give to them the only chance to exert an influence on minds built differently from theirs.
+The history of science shows that this collaboration between minds which do not understand each other perfectly is not only possible, but often fruitful.
+I strove to understand M.Keynes and, whenever I felt myself too far from him, I strove to faithfully look for the ideas, however different from his they may be, which had inspired me on reading his book\footnote{Ceci prouve une fois de plus combien sont diff\'erents les esprits des Anglais et les esprits des continentaux; nous ne devons pas nous hypnotiser sur ces diff\'erences et chercher avec obstination \`a comprendre ce qui est pour nous incompr\'ehensible; il vaut mieux admettre ces diff\'erences comme une {\it matter of fact} et essayer n\'eanmoins d'adapter \`a notre mentalit\'e particuli\`ere les id\'ees originales des Anglais.
+Ce faisant, nous sommes \`a peu pr\`es s\^urs de les trahir, mais en m\^eme temps de leur donner la seule chance qu'ils peuvent avoir d'exercer une infuence sur des esprits faits autrement que les leurs.
+L'histoire des sciences montre que cette collaboration entre esprits qui ne se comprennent pas compl\`etement est non seulement possible, mais souvent f\'econde.
+Je me suis efforc\'e de comprendre M.Keynes et, lorsque je me sentais trop \'eloign\'e de lui, de rechercher loyalement quelles id\'ees, peut-\^etre fort diff\'erentes des siennes, m'\'etaient sugg\'er\'ees par la lecture de son livre. }. \end{quote}} As can be seen, Borel was not a man afraid of controversies.
+On the contrary, the {\it Revue du Mois} had been the battlefield between Borel and several scholars of the time.
+One of the most important controversies was the recurrent discussion with biologist Le Dantec.
+As a brilliant mind, Le Dantec was a firm opponent of a scientific conception of probability.
+Above all he objected to letting such a conception invade the domain of the life sciences.
+In 1910, Le Dantec wrote a paper called {\it Mathematicians and probability} \cite{LeDantec1910}\begin{quote} I will teach everything necessary for actuaries, for the kinetic theory of gases, and so on, without having ever pronounced the dangerous word of probability or chance; I would rather call this part of mathematics : the computation of means, in the case of phenomena which are never submitted to any law\footnote{J'enseignerai ainsi tout ce qui est n\'ecessaire pour les actuaires, pour la th\'eorie cin\'etique des gaz, etc., sans avoir jamais prononc\'e le mot dangereux de probabilit\'e ou de chance; j'appellerais volontiers cette partie des math\'ematiques : le calcul des moyennes, dans le cas des ph\'enom\`enes qui ne sont jamais soumis \`a aucune loi} \end{quote}